lucashanke/mcmakler/README.md

 * To execute the command to fetch NEOs from NASA's API: `npm run fetch`

 * To run the application's API: `npm start`

-The APIs should be accessible through port 3001: http://localhost:3001

 #### Testing